 Source: Vanguard.
 Notes: A 5% investment return after costs is assumed along with the minimum auto-enrolment of 8% of your salary between £6,240 and £50,270. *Required gross contributions would exceed annual earnings, which would go against current tax rules.

-By glancing across the numbers above you might spot a scenario closer to your own circumstances.
+By glancing across the numbers, you might spot a scenario similar to your own circumstances.
 If so, you can assess whether building anything like a million-pound pension is feasible or something you could aim for.

 Just remember to check first if your employer has a policy of paying more into your workplace pension if you increase your personal contributions too.
 Employer matching should always be taken advantage of before contributing to a SIPP because it can give you an additional leg up.